Policy 850.90: Public Works Construction

 Objections to Bid Specifications/Procedures

-The clerk of the board must receive written objections to specifications or bidding procedures at least three (3) business days before the date and time upon which bids are scheduled to be opened.
+The clerk of the board (or other authorized official) must receive written objections to specifications or bidding procedures at least three (3) business days before the date and time upon which bids are scheduled to be opened.
+The board or its designee will respond to any such objection in writing and communicate such response to the objector and all other plan holders, adjusting bidding timeframes if necessary.Any objection not submitted within the time required by this section will be deemed a waiver of any rights to raise such objection thereafter.

 Delivery of Bids

-All bids must be presented or otherwise delivered under sealed cover to the clerk of the board with a concise statement on the outside identifying the project to which the bid pertains.
+All bids must be presented or otherwise delivered under sealed cover to the clerk of the board or other authorized agent of the board designated by the instructions to bidders with a concise statement on the outside identifying the project to which the bid pertains.

 Bid Security